Stewart Moss: Career

-In 1974, he appeared in the teleplay The Missiles of October, playing Kenneth O'Donnell.
+In 1974, he appeared in the docudrama teleplay The Missiles of October, playing Kenneth O'Donnell, a special assistant to President John F. Kennedy.

-In addition to acting, Moss has also written and directed.
+In addition to acting, Moss also wrote and directed.
 He wrote an episode of Trapper John, M.D. called "Old Man Liver", and he directed a stage production of Sweet Charity starring Bebe Neuwirth.
 He won a Drama-Logue Award for directing the stage production of The Shadow Box at Theatre East.

+Marriage and death

 In 1968, Moss married actress Marianne McAndrew and co-starred with her in the film The Bat People.
 Moss died in September 2017 at the age of 79.